Designify101/json-ui-renderer/compdoc/linecharts.md

 "use client"

-import * as React from "react" import { Bar, BarChart, CartesianGrid, XAxis } from "recharts"
+import * as React from "react" import { CartesianGrid, Line, LineChart, XAxis } from "recharts"

 import {
   Card,